swatantrasinha/learn-aws/chapter-07/README.md

 Click on link for Security Group
 <img width="827" alt="image" src="https://github.com/user-attachments/assets/89aa277b-c849-43aa-8f7a-8c6ec0c8665c" />
-In Inbound rules, Port Range 22 and 80 would be there If its not there liek in my case
-Click on Edit Inbound rules -> Add rule
+In Inbound rules, Port Range 22 and 80 would be there If its not there (like in my case) then click on Edit Inbound rules -> Add rule

 - type: HTTP
 - protocol: TCP
 - port range: 80